i04n/QA/README.md

 </li>

 <b>Update:</b><br/>
-Added a content section, where a user can view his content, i.e. a page providing links to all his answers Applied bootstrap framework.
+Added a content section, where a user can view his content, i.e. a page providing links to all his answers<br/>
+Applied bootstrap framework.